Artificial Intelligence Laboratory, ERC-FCDE, MoE

 the beginning of 2020.
 The lab consists of three faculties, Prof. Dong

 candidates.
-The laboratory focuses on distributed artificial intelligence
+The laboratory focuses on distributed artificial

 and its application in novel intelligent control approaches.